panlinux/ubuntu-server-documentation/explanation/dnssec/dnssec.md

 This shows that local DNSSEC validation was applied, and the result is authenticated.

+## What happens when DNSSEC validation fails
+When DNSSEC validation fails, how this error is presented to the user depends on multiple factors.

+For example, if the DNS client is not performing DNSSEC validation, and relying on a Validating Resolver for that, typically what the client will see is a generic failure.
+For example:

+    $ resolvectl query www.dnssec-failed.org
+    www.dnssec-failed.org: resolve call failed: Could not resolve 'www.dnssec-failed.org', server or network returned error SERVFAIL

+The Validating Resolver logs, however, will have more details about what happened:

+    Oct 22 17:14:50 n-dns named[285]: validating dnssec-failed.org/DNSKEY: no valid signature found (DS)
+    Oct 22 17:14:50 n-dns named[285]: no valid RRSIG resolving 'dnssec-failed.org/DNSKEY/IN': 68.87.68.244#53
+    ...
+    Oct 22 17:14:52 n-dns named[285]: broken trust chain resolving 'www.dnssec-failed.org/AAAA/IN': 68.87.72.244#53

+In contrast, when DNSSEC validation is being performed locally, the error is more specific:

+    $ sudo resolvectl dnssec eth0 true
+    $ resolvectl query www.dnssec-failed.org
+    www.dnssec-failed.org: resolve call failed: DNSSEC validation failed: no-signature

+But even when the validation is local, simpler clients might not get the full picture, and still just return a generic error:

+    $ host www.dnssec-failed.org
+    Host www.dnssec-failed.org not found: 2(SERVFAIL)

 # References

  * DNSSEC - What Is It and Why Is It Important: https://www.icann.org/resources/pages/dnssec-what-is-it-why-important-2019-03-05-en